-The Eagles made waves with their debut album in 1972, but they did not establish their place until their greatest hits album in 1976 titled Their Greatest Hits (1971–1975).
+The Eagles made waves with their debut album in 1972, but they did not establish their place until their compilation album in 1976 titled Their Greatest Hits (1971–1975).

-The 1976 album remains the best-selling album in America and set the stage for them to smash the charts with the album Hotel California and its title track later the same year.
+This 1976 album remains one of the best-selling albums in America and set the stage for the Eagles to smash the charts with the album Hotel California and its title track later the same year.

 16. Tina Turner